-We all know the popularity and intensively large audience of the Google Chrome browser which can be used on Windows, Mac, or Linux computers and Android devices.
-To the ones who are currently using the same and have not yet deployed the patch, it’s time to update their Chrome browsers to the latest version 86.0.4240.111 Google released.
-In the latest version, Google has addressed a serious 0-day heap buffer overflow vulnerability along with 3 high-risk vulnerabilities and 1 medium-risk vulnerability.
+We all know the popularity and extensive audience of the Google Chrome browser, which can be used on Windows, Mac, or Linux computers and Android devices.
+To those currently using the same and who have not yet deployed the patch, it’s time to update their Chrome browsers to the latest version, 86.0.4240.111 Google released.
+The latest version of Google Chrome Zero-Day Oct 2020 has addressed a serious 0-day heap buffer overflow vulnerability and three high-risk and medium-risk vulnerabilities.
+A good vulnerability management tool can prevent these attacks.

 Zero-Day CVE-2020-15999 :

-This actively exploited memory corruption flaw which results in heap buffer overflow resides in Freetype open source development library used for rendering fonts that comes packed with Chrome.
-The vulnerability was reported by security researcher Sergei Glazunov of Google Project Zero on October 19.
-The security researcher then immediately reported the 0-day vulnerability to Freetype developers who seemed to have addressed the issue in Freetype on October 20 with the release of FreeType 2.10.4.
+Chrome Zero-Day Oct 2020 actively exploited a memory corruption flaw, resulting in a heap buffer overflow in FreeType open-source development library used for rendering fonts packed with Chrome.
+These vulnerabilities can be kept at bay with a vulnerability management software.
+The vulnerability report by security researcher Sergei Glazunov of Google Project Zero on October 19.
+The security researcher then immediately reported the 0-day vulnerability to Freetype developers, who seemed to have addressed the issue in Freetype on October 20 with the release of FreeType 2.10.4.

-According to the details shared by the reporter, the heap buffer overflow vulnerability exists in the FreeType’s function “Load_SBit_Png” that processes PNG images embedded into fonts.
-This can be exploited by attackers to execute arbitrary code by using specially crafted fonts with embedded PNG images.
+According to the details shared by the reporter, the heap buffer overflow vulnerability. exists in the FreeType’s function “Load_SBit_Png” that processes PNG images embedded into fonts.
+This can be in exploitation by attackers to execute arbitrary code by using specially crafted fonts with embedded PNG images.

 Glazunov explained,